top of page

 Here’s the part that makes this feel completely different from doing it manually...

-Before, one used to have to stack the same take over and over, The difference isn't more layers–it's more voices.
+Before, one used to have to stack the same take over and over, The difference isn't more layers.
+It's more voices.
 Controlla Voice allows you to:

 - Swap each layer to a different voice